mrhappytech/lwjgl-tutorials/README.md

 # lwjgl-tutorials
-Project for understanding and teaching of OpenGL in Java
+Project to understanding and learning OpenGL in Java